indexdata/localindices/doc/manual/02-using.md

 ### Editing or adding new Harvest Jobs ###

-The Harvester currently supports harvesting OAI-PMH resources, XML and MARC binary data, and data obtained through Index Data screen-scraping Connectors.
+The Harvester currently supports harvesting OAI-PMH resources, XML, SGML, CSV and MARC binary data (FTP or HTTP), and data obtained through Index Data screen-scraping solution called Connector Platform.

 Click one of those three selections to add a new Resource to harvest, and follow the instructions below.